-Waste Management
+| Waste Management

 All forms of waste, hazardous or otherwise, that are generated by the company's operating assets are recorded based on type, quantity, method of storage and disposal location.
 Each container used for the disposal of hazardous and solid wastes on-site is labelled appropriately.
+All onsite wastes are stored in appropriate separate containers based on the type of waste.
+HOEC has also laid special emphasis on the 'Reduce, Reuse and Recycle' policy as part of its operations.
 An annual Return for the generated waste is filed and submitted by June 30th to the relevant State Pollution Control Board for the preceding period from April to March.
-An annual Environmental Statement is also submitted to the relevant State Pollution Control Board laying special emphasis on the following: (i) the company's water and raw material consumption; (ii) quantity of pollutants discharged into air and water; (iii) quantity of hazardous wastes generated from drilling activities, pollution control facilities and other sources; (iv) quantity of solid wastes generated from drilling activities and pollution control facilities, as well as quantity recycled/reutilized, sold and disposed; and (v) proposed abatement measures and investment to mitigate and prevent pollution.
+An annual Environmental Statement is also submitted to the relevant State Pollution Control Board laying special emphasis on the following:

+- (i) The company's water and raw material consumption; - (ii) Quantity of pollutants discharged into air and water; - (iii) Quantity of hazardous wastes generated from drilling activities, pollution control facilities and other sources; - (iv) Quantity of solid wastes generated from drilling activities and pollution control facilities, as well as quantity recycled/reutilized, sold and disposed; and - (v) Proposed abatement measures and investment to mitigate and prevent pollution.